clojure-emacs/cider/doc/up_and_running.md

 4. Execute `(start-repl)` at the prompt: `boot.user> (start-repl)`.

 5. Connect to the running server with your browser.
+The address is printed on the terminal, but it's probably `http://localhost:3000`.

 For more information visit [boot-cljs-repl](https://github.com/adzerk-oss/boot-cljs-repl).